7 Ways You Can Help People Experiencing Homelessness

 7. Donate or Collect Money

-We rely on individual donors like you to operate, so your financial support is critical to our doors staying open.
+We rely on individual donors like you to operate our services.
+Your financial support is critical to our doors stay open to people in desperate need.
 You can also start a Facebook fundraiser to encourage your friends and family to support our services.